Prompt Engineering · OrevateAI

 Do you need witnesses to elope?

-Can you still have a beautiful wedding if you elope?
+Can you still have a photographer if you elope?

 The Meaningful Choice: Embracing Your Elopement